mildk123/mvps-fehrist/README.md

 Thank you for choosing our Fehrist!
 This user manual will guide you through the various features and functionalities of our platform, helping you stay organized and productive.
 Let's get started!

+**0. Set-Up:**

+`1`- Open fehrist-Frontend in VS CODE as a folder and run project using extension Live Server by Ritwick Dey.
+This will deploy frontend to localhost.

+`2`- Open fehrist-backend in Visual Studio (Community) and press the launch button.
+Make sure all the neccessary framework and tools are avaialbe.
+This will host the backend to localhost:port number.

+`3` - Verify the PORT number in CheckAuth.js, scripts.js in frontend/js variable BASE_URl, incase both are not the same replace the port number in BASE_URL variable.

 **1. Authentication:**

 `1`- To access the Fehrist, you must authenticate yourself.
 You have three options: Google, Facebook, or email ID.